 Our review also found that the head tube on the frame is also built at a 69.5 degree angle for better geometry, and to ensure that the bike functions effectively and comfortably in various conditions.

-The Marlin 5 has frames that also come in sizes S and XS, and these frames have short reach brake levers, making it ideal as an entry level bike for beginners.
-This particular build of the bike is also better suited if you have a smaller stature as the brakes are easier to grip, making this smaller frame a better option for children as well!
+The Trek Marlin 5 has frames that also come in sizes S and XS, and these frames have short reach brake levers, making it ideal as an entry level bike for beginners.
+This would be the best bike for cyclists of smaller stature as the brakes are easier to grip, making this smaller frame a better option for children as well!

 What’s more – smaller made riders will also be more comfortable, as these frames also have a curved top tube and a lower standover height, making mounting and dismounting loads easier.